-Instead, try telling yourself you will write a chapter a month in 2019.
+Instead, try telling yourself you will write a chapter a month this year.
 Or sign up for a writer’s workshop to fine-tune your ideas with others.

-If you have a large life event coming up that requires a large amount of attention, such as wedding planning, set out a timeline of benchmarks for yourself, so you continue to make progress.
-If your wedding is in the fall, create a calendar that will remind you when to contact the cake designer or the florist and when the invitations should go out.
-It will make planning more simple for you as long as you stay on top of your tasks.
+If you have a large life event coming up that requires a large amount of attention, set out a timeline of benchmarks for yourself, so you continue to make progress.

-If you are unable to keep up, enlist the help of others like your bridal party, your mother, or your future mother-in-law to make sure that it all gets done on time.
+If you are unable to keep up, enlist the help of others to make sure that it all gets done on time.

 Take a moment to ask yourself some of the following questions: